The Classical Liberal’s Dilemma: Why Freedom Fails at the Ballot Box

 - Jeff Hulett

-For a classical liberal, these ambitions are noble.
+For a classical liberal, these ambitions are inherently noble.
 The push to eliminate redundant federal programs, implement zero-based budgeting, and decentralize decision-making reflects a core belief in both market discipline and individual agency.
-It offers a vision where public institutions serve the people, not the other way around.
+It offers a vision where public institutions serve the people, not the other way around, prioritizing the organic order of liberty over the rigid mandates of the state.

-Yet despite these promising signals, this resurgence faces a familiar challenge: permanence.
-As this article will argue, the very features that make classical liberalism intellectually appealing—its respect for pluralism, process, and principled doubt—also make it difficult to sustain in today’s political marketplace.
-The gap between rhetoric and structural reform remains wide.
-The revival may be real, but its longevity is uncertain.
+Yet despite these promising signals, this resurgence faces a familiar, systemic challenge: permanence.
+As this article will argue, the very features that make classical liberalism intellectually appealing—its respect for pluralism, process, and principled doubt—also make it difficult to sustain in a volatile political marketplace.
+Historically, the gap between the rhetoric of "efficiency" and the reality of lasting structural reform remains wide.
+The revival of these principles may be genuine, but without a fundamental shift in the machinery of power, its longevity remains as uncertain as the many initiatives that preceded it.

 What Is Classical Liberalism?

 Classical liberalism is best understood as a philosophy of personal decision-making rooted in autonomy, responsibility, and individual rights.
-It begins with the premise that people, given freedom and minimal interference, are capable of defining and pursuing their own version of happiness.
-The goal is not to direct outcomes but to preserve the institutional framework where decisions can be made freely and utility is self-defined.
-In this view, liberty is not an abstraction.
-It is the architecture that makes meaningful choice possible.
+It begins with the premise that people, given freedom and minimal interference, are capable of defining and pursuing their own version of happiness—a concept Adam Smith famously codified by illustrating how a "spontaneous order" arises when individuals are free to coordinate their own affairs.
+The goal is not for the state to direct outcomes but to preserve the institutional framework where decisions can be made freely and utility is self-defined.
+In this view, liberty is not an abstraction; as Thomas Sowell argues in his "Conflict of Visions," it is the essential recognition of human fallibility that requires us to rely on proven processes and decentralized knowledge rather than the mandates of a centralized elite.

-Classical liberalism is deeply woven into the American founding.
-The Declaration of Independence proclaims that “all men are created equal” and endowed with “unalienable Rights” including “Life, Liberty, and the pursuit of Happiness”—a direct expression of John Locke’s classical liberal ideals of natural rights and government by consent.
-The U.S. Constitution operationalizes these values through a system of checks and balances, federalism, and limited government—each designed to preserve individual freedom while constraining the misuse of power.
-For the Founding Generation, liberty was not merely an ideal but the guiding principle of a durable, accountable republic.
+Classical liberalism is deeply woven into the American founding, finding its moral pulse in the Declaration of Independence.
+The proclamation that “all men are created equal” and endowed with “unalienable Rights” is a direct expression of John Locke’s ideals of natural rights and government by consent.
+The U.S. Constitution operationalizes these values through a system of checks and balances, federalism, and limited government.
+This architecture was designed to preserve individual freedom while constraining the misuse of power—a necessity underscored by James Buchanan’s Public Choice Theory, which warns that without such rigid rules, the state will inevitably expand to serve the interests of the bureaucracy rather than the liberty of the governed.
+For the Founding Generation, as for these modern thinkers, liberty was the only durable foundation for an accountable republic.

 The paradox of classical liberalism lies in its respect for difference.
 Unlike other political ideologies that derive power from clear platforms, classical liberalism resists uniformity.
 It champions the right to choose without prescribing the content of that choice.
 This creates an internal tension: how can a movement built on pluralism arrive at consensus?